Alcohol Abuse & Addiction

 Depending on your gender, weight, and age, the effects of drinking alcohol can vary from person to person.
 Generally, those who drink more frequently or in larger quantities will be affected more by it.
 However, people can also react to alcohol differently based on their individual biological traits.24,25

 Risk Factors for Developing AUD

 The path that individuals transverse from social alcohol use to the development of AUD is not uniform.
 Typically, individuals begin drinking alcohol socially and may increase their use in order to deal with stress, socialize, or even resort to alcohol as a substitution for companionship.
+Some may even drink alcoholic energy drinks for a caffeine boost.
 Since repeated use of alcohol is reinforcing for some individuals, a significant number of people may be at risk of developing alcohol use disorders.